javierlandini/weather-webapp/README.md

 # weather-webapp
-Basic weather webapp for the Nodejs Udemy course.
+Basic weather webapp using Express for the Nodejs Udemy course.